• Skip to main content

 What happens if you default on an IRS installment agreement?

-If you missed an IRS installment payment, the IRS will send you Notice CP523.
-This means your installment agreement could be terminated if you don’t act quickly.
+Missing a payment on an IRS installment agreement could put you into default and lead to termination of the payment plan.
+But before this happens, the IRS will usually send a Notice CP523 providing you with 30 days to catch up on the missed payment.
 The IRS can also terminate your payment plan if you don’t file a tax return, incur new tax debt, or fail to meet other criteria related to your plan.
-If that happens, the IRS may pursue collection actions including levying your assets.

 Key Takeaways: